Seafood during pregnancy

 Are there any species I should avoid?

 When you're pregnant (or trying), you shouldn't eat any shark, swordfish or marlin.
 You should also limit your tuna intake to no more than two 140g tuna steaks or four 140g cans of tuna per week.
 This is because these fish are slow growing and may contain more mercury than other types of fish, which can affect your baby's developing nervous system.
+The instruction is just for pregnant women - Adults can eat 1 portion of these, visit the NHS website for information.

 Pregnant women should also avoid eating more than two portions of oily fish per week, such as salmon, trout and mackerel.
 This is because these fish can contain small amounts of pollutants.